duncan-r/SHIP/docs/source/fmp/ief.rst

 In Flood Modeller .ief files are the run forms used to pull together and run the different components of a model.
 The SHIP library contains the Ief class for dealing with these files.
-It allows for accessing and/or updating the different variables and file paths withing the .ief file.
+It allows for accessing and/or updating the different variables and file paths within the .ief file.

 ###################
 Loading an ief file